dotlang/language/doc/RFE.md

 but if seq becomes a function, it will be generic, then we will have to write: `seq[int, 1, 2, 3]`.

 ? - Can we use `_` in places where compiler can infer types needed in a generic type or funtin invocation.
+We can do this via `?` notation but disadvantage of `?` is that we have to say: it cannot be used in function output type.
+But `_` is easier to interpret.